GnikDroy/projections.nvim/README.md

 * Provides a telescope switcher for projects, which can be launched by `<leader>fp`
 * Saves project's session automatically on `DirChange` and `VimExit`
+* Switch to project if nvim was started from a project root

 ```lua
 use({